+2.)
 Methods and Assumptions Used to Determine Contribution Rates:

-Actuarial cost method Entry age normal Inflation 2.5% Salary increases 3.50 to 10.5% including inflation Discount rate 3.71% Administrative expenses All administrative expenses are paid through the PTF and accounted for under reporting requirements under GASB 68.
-Mortality - service retirees RP2000 Combined Mortality Table with Blue Collar Adjustment with male rates multiplied by 109% an female rates multiplied by 103% and projected on a fully generational basis with scale BB.
-Mortality - disabled retirees RP2000 Combined Mortality Table with Blue Collar Adjustment with male rates multiplied by 109% and female rates multiplied by 103% with a 3-year set-forward for both males and females.
-The rates are projected on a fully generational basis with scale BB to account for future mortality improvements subject to the 3% floor.
+Actuarial cost method Entry age normal Inflation 2.5% Salary increases 3.50 to 11.50% including inflation Discount rate 2.75% Administrative expenses All administrative expenses are paid through the PTF and accounted for under reporting requirements under GASB 68.
+Mortality - service retirees 2019 Municipal Retirees of Texas Mortality Tables.
+The rates are projected on a fully generational basis with scale UMP.

+Mortality - disabled retirees 2019 Municipal Retirees of Texas Mortality Tables with a 4-year set-forward for males and a 3-year set-forward for females.
+In addition, a 3.5% and 3.0% minimum mortality rate will be applied to reflect the impairment for younger members who become disabled for males and females, respectively.
+The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.

+3.)
 Other Information: